 - spell quickly and confidently when writing, by segmenting the sounds within words;

 - acquire a fluent handwriting style.

+The result of phonics teaching at Cherry Orchard will be that children will have a secure knowledge of phonics, enabling them to become confident, fluent readers at the end of KS1.
+The children will make expected or more progress and will be able to apply their phonic knowledge confidently when reading and writing.
 Attainment in phonics is measured by the Phonics Screening Check at the end of Year 1 and ongoing assessment throughout the RWI programme.
 Children will enjoy their phonics lessons and be familiar with a range of authors and genres.
 This will then lead to a love of reading and children taking pleasure in exploring the rich literary world around them, with a firm phonic basis to support them.